 - $65.3 million obtained through litigation

-- $105.7 million for federal employees and applicants obtained through federal EEO counselors.
+- $105.7 million for federal employees and applicants obtained through national EEO counselors.

 - 64% of systematic discrimination investigations ended with voluntary resolutions.